Teoroo-CMC/PiNNAcLe-FT/README.md

 python build_pinet2.py # using the get_ener_force_metrics function, and change the random seed manully
 ```
 + Fine-tune the PiNet2-P3 models by CP2K lables
-Change the hyperparameters in nextflow/acle-cp2k-from-user-model.nf according to your task, especially the four tolerances (frmsetol, ermsetol, fmaxtol, emaxtol) for convergence check.
+<br> Change the hyperparameters in nextflow/acle-cp2k-from-user-model.nf according to your task, especially the four tolerances (frmsetol, ermsetol, fmaxtol, emaxtol) for convergence check.
 <br> If disk space is limited, uncommenting the _nx_inp_ channel in acle-cp2k-from-user-model.nf to delete some intermediate files is a good option.
 <br> Then, we can start the fine-tuning
 ```